This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Three years into gardening and I’m finally starting to master the art of growing a few veggies and herbs.
 I’m enjoying the warmer weather and a bit of dirt under my nails (it’s the chickens’ fault).
 My focus this season is tomatoes.
 With the anticipation of summer, I planted five tomato plants late in March (planning and strategy).
 They are just starting to produce the juiciest tomatoes you’ve ever tasted.

 Who needs Target when you have tomatoes and chickens?

 Between gardening and outdoor summer activities, my hands suffer lots of punishment.
 A price I’m willing to pay for juicy, home-grown goodness.

 This hand scrub was created after receiving a jar of coconut oil and salt hand scrub for Mother’s Day (thank you, grandma).
 After just one scrubbing I was hooked.
 My clean and moisturized hands longed to be scrubbed one more time.
 Since I’m always thinking of you, my dear friend, I decided to recreate that luxurious scrub and share.
 Scrubs for everyone!

 Today, I bring you my new favorite hand scrub (perfect for a wanna-be gardener’s hands) made with just three simple ingredients for the ultimate pampering experience: coconut oil, sea salt, and lemon grass essential oil.
 The coconut oil hydrates overworked hands while the salt softens and vanishes dead skin cells.
-The lemongrass is a personal preference due to its sweet scent, but also works as a bactericidal (AKA: bad-to-the-bone bacteria killer).
+The lemongrass is a personal preference due to its sweet scent.

 Here’s to getting dirty, knowing a sweet pampering experience is just a scrub-a-dub away.